jampez77/Jet2/README.md

 Each entry requires a `booking reference`, `date of birth` and `surname`.
 These will be the same you use to view your booking on the Jet2 website.

+## Contributing

+Contirbutions are welcome from everyone!
+By contributing to this project, you help improve it and make it more useful for the community.
+Here's how you can get involved:

+### How to Contribute

+1. **Report Bugs**: If you encounter a bug, please open an issue with details about the problem and how to reproduce it.
+2. **Suggest Features**: Have an idea for a new feature?
+I'd love to hear about it!
+Please open an issue to discuss it.
+3. **Submit Pull Requests**: If you'd like to contribute code:
+   - Fork the repository and create your branch from `main`.
+   - Make your changes in the new branch.
+   - Open a pull request with a clear description of what you’ve done.

 ---
 ## Data
 The following attributes can be expose as attributes in HA.